 Who are the users of space technology in disaster risk management and disaster response?
 What is the context of their daily work?
 What are their needs and challenges?
 The Risks and Disasters section seeks to shed light on these issues.

-This section contains information on the basic definitions and processes related to disaster-risk management as well as of emergency and disaster management and the role of the UN in these areas.
+This section contains information on the basic definitions and processes related to disaster-risk management; as well as terminology related to emergency and disaster management, and the role of the UN in these areas.

-According to UNISDR, disaster risk management is the systematic process of using administrative directives, organizations, and operational skills and capacities to implement strategies, policies and improved coping capacities in order to lessen the adverse impacts of hazards and the possibility of disaster.
-When successful, disaster-risk management efforts lessen or transfer the adverse effects of hazards through activities and measures related to prevention, mitigation and preparedness.
+According to UNDRR, disaster-risk management is the systematic process of using administrative directives, organizations, and operational skills/capacities to implement strategies, policies and improved coping capacities; in order to lessen the adverse impacts of hazards, and the possibility of disaster.
+When successful, disaster-risk management efforts aim to reduce the effects of hazards, through activities and measures related to prevention, mitigation, and preparedness.

 Since the early 1970s, the United Nations have been providing humanitarian assistance to countries affected by disasters which have requested such assistance officially.
 As a way to provide such support in a more timely and efficient way, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) has established a structured approach that includes the provision of initial technical assistance through the United Nations Disaster Assessment and Coordination teams (UNDAC); the establishment of On-Site Operations Coordination Centres (OSOCC) when necessary; and through the OCHA clusters.

-Natural hazards are defined by UNISDR as natural processes or phenomena that may cause loss of life, injury or other health impacts, property damage, loss of livelihoods and services, social and economic disrution, or environmental damage.
+Natural hazards are defined by UNDRR as natural processes or phenomena that may cause loss of life, injury or other health impacts, property damage, loss of livelihoods and services, social and economic disruption, or environmental damage.
 Natural hazards can be characterized by their magnitude or intensity, speed of onset, duration, and area of extent.
-This section provides an overview by offering a summary of characteristics, impact and damage types, emergency action, mitigation, and further measures for the different types of natural hazards.
+This section offers a summary of the characteristics, impacts, damage types, emergency actions, mitigation, and further measures, associated with the different types of natural hazards.